Dark_Man

 After getting a shell in metasploit, I want to query logged-on users but it didn't give me anything, However when using logon type 9 (network logon), it shows that tbrady user is logged on.

-Looking into Bloodhound for privileges of that use, I found that it can read GMSA account hash
+Looking into Bloodhound for the privileges of that use, I found that it can read GMSA account hash

 Following this repo instruction, I get these two commands.